For information on how DMU's response to COVID-19 may affect your studies, please visit our dedicated advice page.

 Extra support deadlines

-If you have had individual exam arrangements for previous formal examinations at DMU, these will automatically be in place for the May 2020 exam period.
+If you have had individual exam arrangements for previous formal examinations at DMU, these will automatically be in place for formal examinations during the 2020/2021 academic year.

 Click here to read the University Regulations concerning examinations.